dchester/jsonpath/README.md

 #### jp.apply(obj, pathExpression, fn)

-Runs the supplied function `fn` on each matching element, and replaces each matching element with the return value from the function.
+Runs the supplied application function `fn` on each matching element, and replaces each matching element with the return value from the function.
 The function accepts the value of the matching element as its only parameter.
 Returns matching nodes with their updated values.

 ```javascript